 Guacamole is Mexico’s beloved contribution to the world of dips.
-The velvety texture and rich flavor makes it addictively delicious.
-Once believed to be “off limits” if you were trying to be healthy.
+The velvety texture and rich flavor make it addictively delicious.
+Once believed to be “off-limits” if you were trying to be healthy.
 In fact, avocados contain monounsaturated fat which is good- for -you.
 My skinny guacamole is a wonderful appetizer or snack instead of reaching for a sugary empty calorie one.
-I keep it skinny by adding things like chopped onions, tomatoes, salsa and fill into Baked Tostitos Scoops.
+I keep it skinny by adding things like chopped onions, tomatoes, salsa, and fill into Baked Tostitos Scoops.
 The only fat added comes from the natural fat in the avocado.
 The result is about half the calories and fat of regular guacamole and chips.
-Each serving has 121 calories, 8.6 grams of fat and 3 Weight Watchers POINTS PLUS.
+Each serving has 110 calories, 8 grams of fat, and 3 Blue WW Freestyle Points, and 3 Green.

 Prep Time: 10 minutes